 Evolving and progressing from a past of east and west division into a present of multi-layered uniqueness, Berlin’s continuous reinvention of its dark past is exactly what defines it.
 It thrives on change.

 Berlin stands out from the rest of Germany, where once it was enclosed within it, let loose to be its own entity after being so encroached upon.
-What was once walled up and carved in half is now a united playground of freedom, expression and creativity, 25 years on from the fall of the wall in 1989.
+What was once walled up and carved in half is now a united playground of freedom, expression and creativity since the wall came down.

-Today it stands divided only by levels of urban cool.
+Today Berlin city stands divided only by levels of urban cool.
 People no longer stand on towers to peer into the static east; instead, they want to be in the east.
-The west still shines in richer glory, maintaining itself as the commercial centre of the city; the west becoming the half of the city trying to catch up.
+The west still shines in richer glory, maintaining itself as the commercial centre of the city; the west becoming half of the city trying to catch up.

 - 1 East is East and West is West.
 Shall the Twain Ever Meet?